-of the inclusion is an isomorphism of pro-finite quandles.
-As it is always a continuous morphism of pro-finite quandles, it will suffice to show that it is bijective.
+of the inclusion is an isomorphism of profinite quandles.
+As it is always a continuous morphism of profinite quandles, it will suffice to show that it is bijective.

-The subset~$\AS(\bbQ)$ of involutions generates a subgroup~$N$ of~$\Gal(\bbQ)$, and this subgroup is normal.
-Its fixed field is an infinite Galois extension~$\Qtr$ of~$\bbQ$, the field of totally real numbers.
-The normal subgroup~$N$ of~$\Gal(\bbQ)$ generated by the involutions is the absolute Galois group~$\Gal(\Qtr)$ of~$\Qtr$.
-Fried--Haran--V\"olklein~\cite{FHV93,FHV94} and~(independently) Pop~\cite{Pop} have shown that this absolute Galois group~$\Gal(\Qtr)$ of the field~$\Qtr$ is isomorphic to the free pro-finite Coxeter group~$\hatF_2(S)$ generated by a Cantor space~$S$.
+The subset~$\AS(\bbQ)$ of involutions generates a normal subgroup of~$\Gal(\bbQ)$.
+Its closure~$N$ is a closed normal subgroup with fixed field an infinite Galois extension~$\Qtr$ of~$\bbQ$, the field of totally real numbers, and the group~$N$ can be identified with the absolute Galois group~$\Gal(\Qtr)$ of~$\Qtr$.
+Fried--Haran--V\"olklein~\cite{FHV93,FHV94} and~(independently) Pop~\cite{Pop} have shown that this absolute Galois group~$\Gal(\Qtr)$ of the field~$\Qtr$ is isomorphic to the free profinite Coxeter group~$\hatF_2(S)$ generated by a Cantor space~$S$.
 In other words, we can choose a subspace~$S$ as above so that the canonical morphism